 The food is fresh but cold, with a Four Seasons Salad and Pasta Salad on offer.
-There are also olives, pickles, grapes, and bread rolls as well as warm soup and cheese and cold cuts.
+There are also olives, pickles, grapes, bread rolls, and warm soup and cheese and cold cuts.
 Snacks also include crisps.
-The are plenty of spirits including vodka, gin, and whiskey as well as wine for free.
+The are plenty of spirits, including vodka, gin, whiskey, and wine, for free.

 The British Airways lounge is also next doos to the Aspire lounge, so if the BA lounge is full, you can use your Priority Pass to access the Aspire lounge instead.

 5. Lounge 41